Visit us at the 2023 AES Conference

 VIEW BROCHURE

-Phase 3 FOS: X-TOLE2 & X-TOLE3
+Phase 3 Focal Onset Seizures: X-TOLE2 & X-TOLE3

 Study Design1,2

-X‑TOLE2 and X‑TOLE3 are two identical Phase 3, multicenter, randomized, double-blind, placebo-controlled trials to evaluate the clinical efficacy, safety, and tolerability of XEN1101 as adjunctive treatment in adults aged ≥18 years diagnosed with FOS who are taking 1 to 3 ASMs.
+X‑TOLE2 and X‑TOLE3 are two identical Phase 3, multicenter, randomized, double-blind, placebo-controlled trials to evaluate the clinical efficacy, safety, and tolerability of azetukalner as adjunctive treatment in adults aged ≥18 years diagnosed with FOS who are taking 1 to 3 ASMs.

-Approximately 360 eligible subjects will be randomized 1:1:1 (XEN1101 25 mg : 15 mg : placebo taken QD with food) per trial.
+Approximately 360 eligible subjects will be randomized 1:1:1 (azetukalner 25 mg : 15 mg : placebo taken QD with food) per trial.

 Screening/baseline period: Up to 9.5 weeks duration to assess the frequency of seizures.